-Every athlete faces battles, whether it’s mental or physical.
+Every athlete faces battles, whether those are mental or physical.

-In the 2020 Tokyo Olympics, the GOAT of gymnastics, Simone Biles had to pull out of competing in the vault event due to her mental block.
-In the 2024 Paris Olympics Biles competed for herself, and won gold.
+In the 2020 Tokyo Olympics, the GOAT of gymnastics, Simone Biles, had to pull out of competing in the vault event due to a mental block.
+In the 2024 Paris Olympics Biles competed and won gold.

-Zach Miller, a tight end for the Chicago Bears, dislocated his knee and ruptured an artery.
+Zach Miller, a tight end for the Chicago Bears, dislocated his knee and ruptured an artery in 2017.
 This injury cost Miller his career, and almost his leg.
-After he was healed and walking Miller found himself in country music and starting his career as an artist.
+After he was healed and walking again, Miller found himself in country music and started his career as an artist.

-Injuries are inevitable, but how athletes deal with this loss is what can make or break them.
+Injuries are inevitable, but how athletes deal with those injuries are what can make or break them.

-Senior athlete, Sam Huff tore his UCL while participating in a school football game.
-After his injury in November, Huff had surgery and could not play the upcoming baseball or football season.
-In 2024, he can return to baseball, but not football.
+Now senior Sam Huff tore his UCL while playing in a school football game during his junior season.
+After his injury that November, Huff had surgery and could not play in the upcoming baseball or football seasons.
+In 2024-2025, he can return to baseball, but not football.

-Post operation, Huff attended physical therapy appointments one to five times a week for the next year.
+Huff attended physical therapy appointments several times a week for a year after surgery.
 At these appointments, Huff worked on getting his range of motion and strength back.

 “Not being able to do the workouts at physical therapy made me have a lot of questions whether surgery was the right option,” Huff said.